daniel-carvajal/youtube-whisper/README.md

 Run the script and enter a YouTube URL when prompted:

 ```
-python youtube_transcriber.py
+python yt_transcribe.py
 ```

 The program will:
-1. Download the audio from the YouTube video
+1. Download the audio from the YouTube video in MP3 format
-2. Load the Whisper model (default: "base" model)
+2. Load the Whisper model (default: "medium" model)
-3. Transcribe the audio
+3. Transcribe the audio with English language detection
-4. Save the transcript to a text file
+4. Save the full transcript to a text file
-5. Print the transcript to the console
+5. Create a separate file with timestamped segments
+6. Display progress throughout the process

+## Output Files

+For each transcription, the tool generates:
+- `[hash].mp3`: The downloaded audio file
+- `[hash].txt`: The full transcript text
+- `[hash]_segments.txt`: Timestamped segments of the transcript

 ## Customization

 You can modify the script to use different Whisper models:

-- `tiny`: Fastest, least accurate
+- `tiny`: Fastest, least accurate (~1GB VRAM)
-- `base`: Good balance for most uses
+- `base`: Good balance for most uses (~1GB VRAM)
-- `small`: More accurate, slower
+- `small`: More accurate, moderate speed (~2GB VRAM)
-- `medium`: High accuracy, slower
+- `medium`: High accuracy, slower (default, ~5GB VRAM)
-- `large`: Most accurate, slowest
+- `large`: Most accurate, slowest (~10GB VRAM)
-- `turbo`: Fast and relatively accurate
+- `turbo`: Fast and relatively accurate (~6GB VRAM)

-To change the model, modify the `model = whisper.load_model("base")` line in the script.
+To change the model, modify the `model = whisper.load_model("medium")` line in the script.

 ## How It Works

 This tool combines two powerful libraries:
 - **yt-dlp**: A feature-rich YouTube downloader, fork of youtube-dl with additional features and fixes
 - **OpenAI Whisper**: A general-purpose speech recognition model that can transcribe audio in multiple languages

+The script:
+1. Hashes the YouTube URL to create unique filenames
+2. Uses yt-dlp to download high-quality MP3 audio
+3. Loads the specified Whisper model
+4. Performs transcription with language detection
+5. Saves both the complete transcript and timestamped segments

 ## License